Transit Time Meaning and Why It Matters

 What are transit times in shipping

 Transit times are the measurement of how long a carrier takes to deliver a shipment — starting when the package is picked up by a carrier and ending when it arrives at its final destination.
-Depending on service levels and business offers, transit can take anywhere from a few hours, to a week, or longer.
+Transit time meaning varies depending on service levels and business offerings.
+For instance, depending on service levels and business offers, transit can take anywhere from a few hours, to a week, or longer.

 There is probably some divide between how ecommerce platforms think about their transit times and how quickly consumers think their packages should arrive.
 Generally consumers want free and fast shipping.
 But how fast exactly?
 In 2020, customers expected to receive their packages within eight days, according to ShipStation's Last Touch, Lasting Impact ebook.
 But as the demand for ecommerce continues to rise, we would even go so far as to say that consumers are expecting their orders to arrive in three to five days.
 Get ahead of the pack and beat consumer expectations.